 Capital (capt).
 Businesses that start undercapitalized have a greater chance of failure than firms that start with adequate capital.
 Record Keeping and Financial Control (rkfc).
 Businesses that do not keep updated and accurate records and do not use adequate financial controls have a greater chance of failure than firms that do.
 Industry Experience (inex).
 Businesses managed by people without prior industry experience have a greater chance of failure than firms managed by people with prior industry experience.
 Management Experience (maex).
 Businesses managed by people without prior management experience have a greater chance of failure than firms that are managed by people with prior management experience.
 Planning (plan).
 Businesses that do not develop specific business plans have a greater chance of failure than firms that do.
 Professional Advisors (prad).
 Businesses that do not use professional advisors have a greater chance of failure than firms using professional advisors.
 A more recent source of professional advisors are venture capitalist.
 Education (educ).
 People without any college education who start a business have a greater chance of failing than people with one or more years of college education.
 Staffing (staff).
 Businesses that cannot attract and retain quality employees have a greater chance of failure than firms that can.
 Product/Service Timing (psti).
 Businesses that select products/services that are too new or too old have a greater chance of failure than firms that select products/services that are in the growth stage.
 Economic Timing (ecti).
 Businesses that start during a recession have a greater chance to fail than firms that start during expansion periods.
+Age (age).
+Younger people who start a business have a greater chance to fail than older people starting a business.
 Partners (part).
 A business started by one person has a greater chance of failure than a firm started by more than one person.
 Parents (pent).
 Business owners whose parents did not own a business have a greater chance of failure than owners whose parents did own a business.
 Minority (mior).
 Minorities have a greater chance of failure than nonminorities.
 Marketing (mrkt).
-Minorities have a greater chance of failure than nonminorities.
+Business owners without marketing skills have a greater chance of failure than owners with marketing skills.

-Throughout the years, and in contrast to the aforementioned frameworks, the Lussier 15-variable business success versus failure prediction model has been tested with different businesses, in different countries, so that evidence on its generalizability can be provided.
+Throughout the years, and in contrast to the aforementioned frameworks, the Lussier 15variable business success versus failure prediction model has been tested with different businesses, in different countries, so that evidence on its generalizability can be provided.
 As shown, the predictive power of the full model, which seems to be substantial in areas such as South and North America, diminishes when tested in completely different cultural contexts such as Croatia where a reduced model seems more suitable (Lussier & Halabi, 2010).
 Thus, its applicability is rather confined to America.
 Secondly, as commented by the authors themselves, given the rather low amount of explained variability in company success and failure from both the overall framework and its variables individually, other factors not included in this formula seem to play an important role in venture success; for example, Lussier and Halabi (2010) suggest that use of IT and the Internet on behalf of the company could inform such a model in future studies.

 This section evaluated several methods and models, which attempted to either increase the success rate or predict the success or failure of newly developed businesses.
-The common goal of all these models/ theories is to help entrepreneurs understand the mechanisms that drive venture success and failure as well as to reduce risks and thus increase the success chances of their companies.
+The common goal of all these models/theories is to help entrepreneurs understand the mechanisms that drive venture success and failure as well as to reduce risks and thus increase the success chances of their companies.